CIE to lead WSU involvement with SmartCrete CRC

-Dr Maryam Ghodrat is currently engaged in research in optimising sustainable energy technology and environmental footprint analysis.
-She recently took time out of her schedule to contribute to an article at abc.net.
-With interest in sustainability rising, issues such as the waste generated by hospitals increasingly coming under increased scrutiny.
+Dr Maryam Ghodrat, postdoctoral research fellow at the Centre for Infrastructure Engineering, is currently engaged in research in optimising sustainable energy technology and environmental footprint analysis.
+She recently took time out of her schedule with the Centre to contribute to an article at abc.net --

 Visit from School of Energy Science and Engineering, Harbin Institute of Technology